21 Mind-Blowing Escapes

 The city of Venice conjures images of stunning architecture, artistic masterpieces and incomparable wine and cuisine.
 Get lost in St. Mark's Basilica and St. Mark's Square; experience the sights and sounds of Venice Carnival; and walk across the Rialto Bridge.

 At the Singita Ebony Lodge, located on the Sand River, travelers experience the perfect combination of luxury accommodation and safari adventure.
-The resort’s 12 suites all include a private plunge pool, and their external walls have been removed and replaced by canvas and glass to create safari tent-style suites with great views and for guests to sleep under the stars.
+The resort’s 12 suites all include a private plunge pool.
+Suites' canvas and glass exterior walls create a safari tent-style feel with great views of the stars and surrounding landscape.
 Don’t miss out on exploring the African wildlife accompanied by an experienced guide and tracker during your stay in the heart of the Singita Sabi Sand.

 Palau is truly one of the world's most beautiful tropical paradises.
 Located 500 miles from the Philippines, the island is famous for Jellyfish Lake, where a special species of jellyfish has been trapped.
 Over time, the creatures have lost their ability to sting, making for a unique and unforgettable swimming and diving adventure.